-&lt;sup>20 See Supplemental Appendix, exs.
-9, 15, 17.
+20 See Appendix, exs.
+12, 14, 19.

-&lt;sup>21 See id.
+21 See id.

-People in each of the First (encompassing Boston), Second (encompassing New York), Third (encompassing Philadelphia and Pittsburgh), Seventh (encompassing Chicago and Indianapolis), Eighth (encompassing St. Louis, Kansas City, and Minneapolis/St. Paul), Tenth (encompassing Denver and Salt Lake City), and D.C.
+This gap between the Ninth Circuit and the next largest circuit has grown by more than two million people over the past decade.
+As a result, our population exceeds the next largest circuit's by more than the total number of people in each of the First (encompassing Boston), Second (encompassing New York), Third (encompassing Philadelphia and Pittsburgh), Seventh (encompassing Chicago and Indianapolis), Eighth (encompassing St. Louis, Kansas City, and Minneapolis/St. Paul), Tenth (encompassing Denver and Salt Lake City), and D.C.
 Circuits (encompassing, of course, Washington, D.C.).
 Indeed, we are larger than the First, Second, Third, and D.C.
 Circuits, combined.

 No matter what metric one uses, the Ninth Circuit overwhelms the federal judicial system.
-Compared to the other circuits, we employ more than twice the average number of judges, we handle more than two and a half times the average number of appeals, and we contain nearly three times the average population.
+Compared to the other circuits, we employ more than twice the average number of judges, we handle more than three times the average number of appeals, and we contain nearly three times the average population.
 It makes very little sense to devise a system of twelve regional circuits so that they may efficiently and effectively respond to the unique needs of their surrounding territory, and then place one fifth of the people, one fifth of the appeals, and almost one fifth of the judges into just one of twelve regions.
 From any reasonable perspective, the Ninth Circuit already equals at least two circuits.
 The many important values that we seek to foster through our nation's system of smaller, regional circuits can find no home in a court so vast.